egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 # Jumping Through Hoops

 So, you still want your logo plastered and viewed next to each email that your domain sent?
 To do BIMI?
-In billions of mail clients out there?
+For billions of mail clients out there?

 Some of the hoops that we have to jump through depend on whether a  mail client support BIMI and how intensely they validate BIMI.